Message from the Minister for Health and Minister for Equality

 Resources will be highly accessible and inclusive of information for parents, children and families; with consideration of information in languages other than English and for various faith groups; for young people; ensuring alignment with the Intersex Practice Guide to support clinicians and services.

-- Ensure that the Victorian Government LGBTIQ+ Inclusive Language Guide continues to recognise the range of preferred terms used to describe or refer to people with variations in sex characteristics.
+- Ensure that the Victorian Government LGBTIQA+ Inclusive Language Guide continues to recognise the range of preferred terms used to describe or refer to people with variations in sex characteristics.

 This aims to improve Victorian Government departments and funded services’ knowledge of intersex variations and the appropriate terminology.

 Aim: Ensure health and LGBTIQA+ services and programs are inclusive of intersex variations and support the establishment of specific intersex health and wellbeing services.

 - Develop a proposal for a state-wide community-managed intersex Health and Wellbeing Centre (service/clinic) that demonstrates proof of concept and provides holistic, safe and co-designed lifelong care, education and peer-based support in a safe space; inclusive of virtual services to ensure regional access.

 - Incorporate a central place for relevant and useful resources, information and research into the functions of the intersex Health and Wellbeing Centre.

 - Deliver an Intersex Standards of Care and Support Guideline to improve the experience and outcomes of people with intersex variations using health services.
 This aims to provide high level basic advice for health and human service providers to provide person-centred care for people with intersex variations across their life-stage.

 - Work with organisations responsible for LGBTIQA+ accreditation programs, training, research and data collection in order to increase awareness and improve intersex inclusiveness.